 Culture and Following

-There are many bike brands and a few like Trek and Giant dominate the market.
+There are many bike brands and a few like Giant, Trek, and Cube (Europe) dominate the market.
 They offer high-quality bikes in about every category.
 They also offer cheap bikes which aren’t to write home about.
 Imagine riding a $6,000 Trek bike and your colleague with his $600 bike says.
 ‘Hey cool, we have the same bike!’.
 To some people, this is a problem and a reason to look for something more exotic.

 Some people want something more exclusive.
 They buy bikes from brands you never heard about.
 These exotic brands have to work with much smaller budgets and they charge a premium.
 They offer limited bikes you won’t see anywhere in bikes stores and are often custom made.